Canada

 New Brunswick

-New Brunswick does not have specific legislation governing surrogacy.
+New Brunswick, Canada, does not have specific legislation governing surrogacy.
 However, the courts have generally considered surrogacy arrangements valid and recognized by common law principles and legal precedents.
 Here are some key aspects of surrogacy in New Brunswick:

 • At least one parent must be genetically related to the child.